 Transfer Your Pokémon

 While catching duplicates is helpful, you should get rid of them afterwards in order to save precious storage space.
 Simply open your collection, tap a Pokémon you want to get rid of and select Transfer -- you'll be rewarded with some sweet Pokémon-specific candy that you can use towards evolving that character.
+If you want to Transfer a whole bunch of Pokémon at once, simply hold your finger on any Pokémon for a few seconds and then highlight all of the cute little monsters you want to get rid of.

 Power Up and Evolve